 I was supposed to do two things at that assignment.
 I was to come early enough to stand in the lobby and welcome people with Gospel tracts and literature and kind words.
 That part of the assignment I didn’t like.
 In fact, when anyone rejected my offer, I would shrink.
 It wasn’t long before I found myself hiding behind my favorite pillar every week.
 If anybody wanted what I had, they would have to find me.
 But I liked the second part of my assignment, which was to go up into the wards and personally deal with people who didn’t have visitors.
 That was always fresh and wonderful.

-One Sunday I was standing in my usual concealing way and I looked across the lobby and saw a black man.
+One Sunday I was standing in my usual concealing way and I looked across the lobby and saw another man.
 The thing that arrested me was there was a radiance on him, an unusual shine.
-It was very obvious to me, and apparently to others, because I noticed that when he handed out literature and would say a kind word--"God loves you, my friend...Here’s something to help you...May this encourage you...This will tell you about Jesus, my best friend..." --I never saw a person reject his offer.
+It was very obvious to me, and apparently to others, because I noticed that when he handed out literature and would say a kind word – “God loves you, my friend...Here’s something to help you...May this encourage you...This will tell you about Jesus, my best friend...” – I never saw a person reject his offer.
 In fact, I noticed that many of them stopped and just looked at him, and they would take the tract almost with reverence and put it in their pocket.

 Our leader said almost with reverence that it was Chaplain Lilly’s throne chair.
 Our leader told us that he never sits idly in that chair; he kneels there, or when he sits in it, he prays, sometimes for one, two or three hours, before he goes up into the wards to visit the patients.
 Then I knew the difference.
 It profoundly moved me.
 It marked my life.
 I’ve never forgotten it.

-One thing will always mark a person --whether man or women, of whatever race--who has power with men and power with God.
-That person’s life will be marked by greatness in prayer.
+One thing will always mark a person who has power with men and power with God: that person’s life will be marked by greatness in prayer.
 The two go together.
-You can’t separate them.
+You cannot separate them.

-When I talk about greatness of prayer, I’m talking first of all of what it does in the life of the one who prays.
+When I talk about greatness of prayer, I am talking first of all of what it does in the life of the one who prays.
 We sometimes have the motto that prayer changes things, but the more important thing is that prayer changes you.

-I think that’s what prayer did to Nehemiah.
-He was a cupbearer to the king, obviously a man of great integrity, tremendous leadership skills, and overflowing personality, or he wouldn’t have had that position.
-He probably had a tremendous sense of humor.
-I’m sure he had some fresh, funny stories to tell the king to keep him in good humor.
+I think that is what prayer did to Nehemiah.
+He was a cupbearer to the king, obviously a man of great integrity, tremendous leadership skills, and overflowing personality, or he would not have had that position.

 But when Nehemiah’s brother and others returned from Jerusalem that day and told him what was going on there, God began to move on him.
 In the place of prayer, God took him apart and He put him back together again with great anointing upon him, so he was probably one of the greatest leaders the nation of Israel ever knew.
 His profound accomplishments ought to overwhelm us, because compared to what we are facing today, his problems were multiplied greatly.

 The second thing prayer does is it changes things.
-Prayer causes God to do things He wouldn’t do if people didn’t pray in this way.
+Prayer causes God to do things He would not do if people did not pray in this way.
 What is Nehemiah’s prayer like?
 I believe that through Nehemiah’s praying, God has taught us how to pray for revival, for this was the beginning of revival in Jerusalem.
-There isn’t time to cover the amazing wonder of how from this small beginning, the whole city was revived and rebuilt and restructured and new government came.
+From this small beginning, the whole city was revived and rebuilt and restructured and new government came.
 It began here, with Nehemiah’s praying.

 What are the marks of Nehemiah’s kind of prayer that make such a tremendous difference?

-First of all, his prayer focus centered on the greatness of the need.
-That’s so important.
+First of all, his prayer focused on the greatness of the need.
+That is so important.
 Look at the opening verses of Nehemiah, chapter one: